 Disclosure: This post may contain affiliate links.

-This Butternut Squash Bread is made with whole wheat flour and pecans and topped with a simple glaze.
+This Butternut Squash Bread is made with cooked butternut squash and pecans and topped with a simple glaze.
 Delicious for breakfast and an easy way to trick friends and family into eating squash!

 Today’s a good day for butternut squash bread!
 If you would have asked me last year my favorite kind of squash, I probably would have said spaghetti squash, but this year I’m all about butternut squash.
 I mean obviously, since I decided to put it into bread!
 Hey, if you can make bread with bananas, you can certainly make it with butternut squash, too.

 - It’s made with real butternut squash, and an easy way to hop on the squash train if you’re not already

 - It uses a mixture of all purpose and whole wheat flour, along with coconut oil instead of butter, making it a little bit healthier

 - The bread itself isn’t super sweet, so you have the option to add a simple glaze if you want a little extra sweetness

 Butternut squash – I know Whole Foods, Trader Joe’s and Walmart all sell pre-cubed butternut squash, which is a lot faster than having to roast a whole squash